pravin772/FlaskSimpleChatServer/README.md

 # FlaskSimpleChatServer
-Toy store website using python flask micro-framework.
+Chatting webapp using python flask micro-framework and SocketIO.